dhdylan/Unity-Utils/README.md

 # Coming Up
 - More samples scenes/scripts
-- Official documentation
+- More documentation
-- .unitypackage releases on Github
+- .unitypackage available on Github